 The motivation for using behavioral modeling is its strict and simple mechanism for inter-object communication.
-In particular, BP's request/wait-for/block interface facilitates incremental, non-intrusive development, and the resulting models often have scenario objects that are aligned with the requirements (Harel, Marron, & Weiss, 2012).
-This is lent additional support by studies that indicate that BP is natural, in the sense that it is easy to learn and fosters abstract programming (Gordon, Marron, & Meerbaum-Salant, 2012; Alexandron, Armoni, Gordon, & Harel, 2014).
+In particular, BP's request/wait-for/block interface facilitates incremental, non-intrusive development, and the resulting models often have scenario objects that are aligned with the requirements (Harel et al., 2012b).
+This is lent additional support by studies that indicate that BP is natural, in the sense that it is easy to learn and fosters abstract programming (Gordon et al., 2012; Alexandron et al., 2014).